curanetwork/cnbounty/server/README.md

     pipenv run python manage.py runserver --settings=bounty.settings.production

-If you need to add some settings that are specific for your machine, rename the file `local_example.py` to `local_settings.py`.
+If you need to add some settings that are specific for your machine, copy the contents of file `local_example.py` to new file `local_settings.py`.
 This file it's in .gitignore so the changes won't be tracked.